dowjones/react-dropdown-tree-select/README.md

 Turns the dropdown into a simple, single select dropdown.
 If you pass tree data, only immediate children are picked, grandchildren nodes are ignored.
 Defaults to `false`.

-*NOTE* if multiple nodes in data are `checked` or `isDefaultValue`, only the first visited node is selected
+*NOTE* if multiple nodes in data are selected, `checked` or `isDefaultValue`, only the first visited node is selected

 ### radioSelect